Picture this: your website is growing. Business is booming and customers are starting to find out about your web presence.

 But once you start talking about HTML coding, CSS, and advanced web design, Wix becomes obsolete.
 WordPress just offers more options.

-When we’re talking about the battle between the CMSs, Wix is like the beginner difficulty level while WordPress is expert.
+When we’re talking about the battle between the CMSs, Wix is like the beginner difficulty level while WordPress is the expert.

 WordPress, unless you’re using the free option (and you shouldn’t), requires third-party web hosting.